-4 Conclusions
+Conclusions

 In conclusion, we used first-principles calculations to investigate the intercalation of Li, Na, and K in defect-containing, graphite based model systems to mimic the intercalation process in hard carbon anodes.
-According to our results, the presence of defects promotes the stability of ion intercalation, in particular when unsaturated carbon bonds are present.
+According to our results, the presence of defects promotes the stability of AM intercalation, in particular when unsaturated carbon bonds are present.
 Thus, defects in principle can increase the capacity of interlayer storage in carbon based materials.
-However, parts of this additional capacity, in particular alkali metal ions at the defect centers, may be responsible for the experimentally observed irreversible capacity losses during the first charge.
-On the other hand, additional interlayer sites are also created at low potentials and these, together with an increased layer spacing, are important for allowing a fast diffusion of AM ions to micro- and nano-pores.
+However, parts of this additional capacity, in particular alkali metal atoms at the defect centers, may be responsible for the experimentally observed irreversible capacity losses during the first charge.
+On the other hand, additional interlayer sites are also created at low potentials and these, together with an increased layer spacing, are important for allowing a fast diffusion of AMs to micro- and nano-pores.
 These insights might be used for the rational design of hard carbon based anode materials with improved properties.

-Finally, we demonstrated that the intercalation process in pristine and defective graphite results in a similar change in the vibrational spectrum, most prominently in the shift of the G-band vibrations towards lower frequencies.
+Finally, we demonstrated that the intercalation process in pristine and defective graphite results in a similar change in the vibrational spectrum, most prominently in the shift of the Gband vibrations towards lower frequencies.
 Thus, in agreement with earlier studies, a shifting G-band can clearly be linked to the intercalation process in the graphitic domains, whereas a constant G-band position during discharge/charge means alkali metal adsorption/desorption in micro- and nano-pores of hard carbon anodes.
-Finally, the occurence of the D-band with respect to the alkali metal content has been discussed, showing that defect concentrations in the order of almost 1% do not significantly alter the band structure.
+Finally, the occurence of the D-band with respect to the alkali metal content has been discussed, showing that defect concentrations in the order of almost 1% do not siginificantly alter the band structure.
+This also means that the D-band, or to be precise its disappearance, yields additional information on the intercalation process in the graphitic domains of HC.
+Hence, the experimentally observed G-band shift and the disappearing D-band clearly corroborate the extended card house model for AM intercalation in hard carbon. $^{\scriptscriptstyle [31,32]}$